mkliac/comp4021-emerald-splash/README.md

 **Boot (buff)** - Increase the walking speed of player
 Triggers automatically when collected

+**Potion (buff)** - Slows down the walking speed of the opponent
+Triggers automatically when collected

 **Shield (buff)** - Protects player from attacks for 5 seconds
 Triggers automatically when collected